rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

 California is considered the world’s 5th biggest economy, ranking higher than some European countries.
-This is not a surprise as it's home to Silicon Valley, the world’s premier innovation hub and headquarters of several multiple tech giants.
+This is not a surprise as it's home to Silicon Valley, the world’s premier innovation hub and headquarters of multiple tech giants.

 Given the numerous data breaches and inappropriate use of customer’s information for targeted advertising,